neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 Zcash is a cryptocurrency that offers the potential for privacy through even more clever cryptography in the form of [zero-knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
-Another compelling alternative is [Corda](https://github.com/corda/corda), an [open-source](/categories/open-source/) "Blockchain for business" written in [Kotlin](/tags/kotlin) that makes privacy (along with interoperability) a first-class citizen.
+Another compelling alternative is [Corda](https://github.com/corda/corda), an [open-source](/categories/open-source/) "Blockchain for business" written in [Kotlin](/tags/kotlin) that makes privacy (along with interoperability and [tooling](https://docs.corda.net/getting-set-up.html)) a first-class citizen.
 Various vendors offer proprietary solutions as well.

 To echo a previous point, standards related to privacy would sure come in handy here.